Hotels, Restaurants, and pubs cash in on Assin North by-election | Ghana News Agency

 By Issac Arkoh

-Cape Coast, June 23, GNA – With barely a week to the much-anticipated Assin North by-election slated for Tuesday, June 27, all hotels and guest houses in the area are fully booked.
+Cape Coast, June 22, GNA – With barely a week to the much anticipated Assin North by-election slated for Tuesday, June 27, all hotels and guest houses in the area are fully booked.

-Prices per room which hitherto cost between GHS100 to GHS400 have surged about 30 per cent.
+Prices per room which hitherto cost between GHC100 to GHC400 have surged about 30 per cent.

 Managers of some facilities such as Joees Plaza, Kassland City, Cambel Hotel, Press Lodge, and Christian Home told the Ghana News Agency (GNA) that rooms were fully booked largely by security services, politicians, and political parties nearly a month ago.